GoodOldTos/aranym/README.md

       - 5900:5900
       - 22000:22000
 ```
 Here you may need to change the **first** 5900 or 22000 ports.
-5900 is the port number to use for VNC connection; 22000 is the port number to use to connect to FreeMint from a SSH client.
+5900 is the port number to use for VNC connection; 22000 is the port number to use to connect to FreeMint from a SSH client within the container.

 #### Environment variables:
 | Environment variable        | Description           | Defaut value  |